 From that moment on, I was hooked.
 It was like I had passed an initiation into a wild club, and I've never been able to get enough of nature, discovery, adventure, and exploration since.
 I eventually earned a Bachelor of Environmental Science degree in Wildlife, with a minor in Art, from Unity College in Maine, and worked as a research and conservation scientist.
 After my children were born in the early 2000's, I settled into working from home and began focusing on sharing my wild discoveries through my paintings and photography, and poetry and essays.

-I'm still in western Maine, in the beautiful town of Norway, and still roaming the mountains, rivers, coastline, and lakes of this glorious state.
+I'm still in western Maine, in the beautiful town of Norway, and still roaming the mountains, rivers, coastline, and wetlands of this glorious state.
 I hope that my work gives you some sense of the thrill of discovery, and of the deep and powerful passion I feel for my subjects.